-Facts: Resisting an officer and smoking in public area
+Resisting an officer and smoking in public area

 KK was smoking in a no-smoking area when he was approached by police.

 After police pointed to the no-smoking area sign and asked him to put the cigarette out, KK nodded his head.
-As KK walked away, police alleged he turned and looked at them, and continued to smoke.
+However, as KK walked away, police alleged he turned and looked at them, and continued to smoke.
 Again, police walked up to KK, introduced themselves, and advised him to put the cigarette out.

 Police asked KK for identification, which KK refused to provide.
 KK then attempted to run into Central Station to avoid further inquiry.
-Police arrested KK and he was charged with resisting an officer in execution of their duties (58 Crimes Act 1900), and smoking in or on public passenger train/public area (s 51(1) Passenger Transport (general) Regulation 2017).
+Police arrested KK and charged him with resisting an officer in execution of their duties (58 Crimes Act 1900), and smoking in or on public passenger train/public area (s 51(1) Passenger Transport (general) Regulation 2017).

-Outcome at Downing Centre Local Court: community release order without conviction
+Downing Centre Local Court: community release order without conviction

 As instructed by the client, we entered a plea of guilty on behalf of KK to resisting arrest and smoking in a public area.
 His Honour took into account a number of considerations when determining the appropriate penalty for KK.
 These included: